ravennevermoreneverless/obsidian/5.0 — everything else/Sex - EP Version — The 1975.md

 ---

+>And this is how it starts
+>Take your shoes off in the back of my van
+>You share my shirt, looks so good
+>When it's just hangin' off your back

+>And she said, "Use your hands and my spare time
+>We've got one thing in common, it's this tongue of mine"
+>She said, oh
+>She's got a boyfriend anyway

+>And there's only minutes before I drop you off
+>All we seem to do it talk about sex
+>She's got a boyfriend anyway
+>She's got a boyfriend anyway

+>I love your friend when I saw his film
+>He's got a funny face, but I like that 'cause he still looks cool
+>She's got a boyfriend anyway
+>She's got a boyfriend anyway

+>Now we're on the bed in my room
+>And I'm about to fill his shoes
+>But you say, "No"
+>You say, "No"

+>Does he take care of you
+>Or could I easily fill his shoes?
+>But you say, "No"
+>You say, "No"

-> Now we're just outside of town
+>==Now we're just outside of town==
-> As you're making your way down
+>==As you're making your way down==
-> She's got a boyfriend anyway
+>==She's got a boyfriend anyway==
-> She's got a boyfriend anyway
+>==She's got a boyfriend anyway==

-> And I'm not trying to stop you, love
+>==And I'm not trying to stop you, love==
-> If we're gonna do anything, we might as well just fuck
+>==If we're gonna do anything, we might as well just fuck==
-> She's got a boyfriend anyway
+>==She's got a boyfriend anyway==
-> She's got a boyfriend anyway
+>==She's got a boyfriend anyway==

+>Got your tongue pierced anyway
+>You in your high tops any day
+>You in your skinny jeans anyway
+>You and your fit friends anyway
+>I'd take them all out any day
+>They all got backcombs anyway
+>They all got boyfriends anyway